koscm10/Ansible-mc-series/01-Introduction/03-Ansible_config_file.md

 **Ansible Directory Structure**

 - The default ansible home directory is **/etc/ansible**
+   - IQ what do you expect to see if you cd into /etc/ansible
+   - A: Anisble.cfg (the ansible config file) Hosts file(where you put the ip adresses of the nodes/servers that you want to manage/configure w/ ansible) Roles file (modules/playbooks you can custom create and call them as needed)
 - This directory will consist of:
   - a) ansible.cfg
   - b) hosts